-- 6. Describe how both top-down and bottom-up information play a role in perceptual processes such as object recognition and speech segmentation.
-Give an example of a situation where top-down information would not be very useful and a person would need to primarily rely on bottom-up information.
-Give an example of a situation where people must make use of top-down information in order to interpret bottom-up information. - 8.
-Define what phonemes are and explain their importance in language.
+- 6. Describe how both top-down and bottom-up information play a role in perceptual processes.
+Give an example of a situation where top-down information would not be useful, and a person would need to primarily rely on bottom-up information and explain why.
+Give an example of a situation where people must make use of top-down information in order to interpret bottom-up information for this example explain how the absence of top-down influences on perception would impact the interpretation of bottom-up information. - 7.
+Define phonemes and explain their importance in language.
+How would the perception of phonemes differ when hearing speech from one's native language compared to hearing speech in an unfamiliar language with different phonemes?
 Define what morphemes are in language and how they differ from phonemes.
-What is the mental lexicon and what information does it contain? - 9.
-Label and describe the two independent effects that create the serial position curve in memory recall test results.
-For both effects, describe an experimental condition that can eliminate the effect while preserving the other and explain why.
-Explain why serial position effects are seen as evidence for the separation of short-term and long-term memory systems. - 10.
-Describe the major differences between short-term memory in the three-store model of memory developed by Atkinson and Shiffrin and the multicomponent model of working memory developed by Baddeley and colleagues?
-List at least three components of working memory and describe the role that each component plays.
+What is the mental lexicon and how does it contribute to language production and comprehension? - 8.
+Name and describe the two independent effects that create the serial position curve in memory recall test results.
+For each effect, describe an experimental manipulation that can eliminate the effect while preserving the other and explain why.
+Explain what the two effects indicate about the structure of the memory system. - 9.
+Describe the major differences between short-term memory in the Three-store Model of Memory developed by Atkinson and Shiffrin and the Multicomponent Model of Working Memory developed by Baddeley and colleagues?
+List at least three components of working memory in Baddeley's model and describe the role that each component plays.
+How does the Embedded Process Model of Working Memory developed by Cowan differ from the Three-store Model of Memory and the Multicomponent Model of Working Memory?

+II.
 Abnormal Psychology